 Thank you for contacting me about our aid budget.

-The UK’s development budget is an important part of securing Britain’s place in the world.
-Aid has the power to end disease, hunger and extreme poverty, to build strong economies and to help the world’s most vulnerable people; it also helps us to influence and shape the world around us.
+Development spending is an important part of securing the UK’s place in the world.
+Aid has the power to end disease, hunger and extreme poverty, build strong economies and help the world’s most vulnerable people.
+It also helps us to influence and shape the world around us.
 Spending 0.7 per cent of our national income on aid contributes to the UK’s reputation as a development superpower and helps deliver a more secure and prosperous UK, while having a life-saving impact on the ground.

-Whether it’s stepping up our support for desperate Syrian refugees, tackling the lethal legacy of landmines or giving life-saving aid to stop people dying of hunger in East Africa, UK aid is keeping Britain safe while the helping the world’s poorest stand on their own two feet.
+Whether it’s stepping up to support desperate Syrian refugees, leading the way in eradicating Ebola and malaria, or giving life-saving aid to stop people dying of hunger in East Africa, UK aid is keeping the UK safe while helping the world’s poorest stand on their own two feet.

-Overseas development assistance saves lives and transforms lives.
-Over the last five years, UK aid has been life-saving and life-changing for millions of the poorest people around the world.
-Between 2011 and 2015, the Department for International Development (DFID) supported over 11 million children in school and helped more than 60 million people get access to clean water and/or better sanitation.
+I share your pride in the extraordinary work achieved by our aid budget, which is life-saving and life-changing for millions of the poorest people around the world.
+Between 2015 and 2019, the Department for International Development (DFID) supported 14 million children to gain a decent education and helped almost 52 million people get access to clean water and/or better sanitation.
 This great work will continue under the newly created Foreign, Commonwealth and Development Office.
 The UK is also leading the global effort to save millions of girls from child marriage and Female Genital Mutilation, including the largest single investment to end FGM.